sei-curiosity/week10day04-express-association/readme.md

 <br>

 ## Seed file
 Let's create a `seeds.js` file.
-Here's how we'd take our models for a spin and make two objects to test out creating a Ingredient document and Food document.
+Here's how we'd take our models for a spin and make two objects to test out creating an Ingredient document and Food document.

 ```js
 let mongoose = require("mongoose");